6 Steps to Learn to Love Running (a love hate relationship)

 This is the most common reasons people give up, before they really even get started.

-Getting outside will help keep you sane, and having a tangible goal will help keep you motivated. (get the free couch to 3km training plan)
+Getting outside is great for your well being, and having a tangible goal will help keep you motivated.
+(If you are new to running we recommend you get the free couch to 3km training plan)

 Whether this is the first time you have ever attempted to run, or you have made multiple attempts in the past, but never quite reached your goal, then it helps to understand the psychology behind learning to run.